klattphysio/klattphysio.github.io/_pages/conditions.md

 layout: default
 title: "Conditions"
 permalink: conditions
 description: Physiotherapy can help with more than just aches and pains.
-Common conditions treated by Physiotherapist Stephen Klatt at the Centre for Natural Pain Solutions.
+Common conditions treated by Physiotherapist Stephen Klatt.
 ---
 # Conditions